- Student Life

 - Students must clean up after themselves.

-The campus bookstore sells textbooks, snacks, and personal, school, and art supplies.
+The campus bookstore sells textbooks, snacks, as well as school, art, and personal supplies.

 Idyllwild Arts has an extensive campus-wide high speed WiFi internet system.

-All students are issued an ID card which must be worn on a lanyard or clipped to their clothes and clearly visible any time they are outside of their dorm.
+All students are issued an ID card.
+The card must be worn on a lanyard or clipped to student’s clothes and be clearly visible any time they are outside of their dorm.

-Students are able to send outgoing mail from the school, and mail is delivered to their individual mailboxes Monday through Saturday.
-Postage stamps may be purchased at the campus bookstore.
+Students are able to send outgoing mail from the school, and mail is delivered to their individual mailboxes Monday through Friday.

 All student mail should be addressed to: